rackerlabs/technical-blog/_posts/2020-04-07-dbvisit-standby-for-oracle-se-v2.0-disaster-recovery.md

 ### Conclusion

-Of the available DR solutions in the market, DBvisit is a more cost-effective Oracle database replication solution that you can use to manage and create Oracle SE and SE2 standby databases easily.
+Of the available DR solutions in the market, DBvisit is a more cost-effective Oracle database replication solution.
+You can use it to manage and create Oracle SE and SE2 standby databases easily.

 Currently, Rackspace already has Datapipe customers using the Dbvisit tool to